LLM Reference

 DeepSeek R1 Lite vs Mixtral 8x7B

 DeepSeek R1 Lite (2024) and Mixtral 8x7B (2023) are frontier reasoning models from DeepSeek and MistralAI.
-DeepSeek R1 Lite ships a 128K-token context window, while Mixtral 8x7B ships a 32K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek R1 Lite ships a 128k-token context window, while Mixtral 8x7B ships a 32k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 DeepSeek R1 Lite fits 4x more tokens; pick it for long-context work and Mixtral 8x7B for tighter calls.